 - All entries must be accompanied by "SXU Excellence in Writing Awards Submission Form (PDF)."

-- Students must submit four copies and submission form to the Office of the Provost in A-219.
+- Students must submit four copies and submission form to the Office of the Provost in G-200.

-Submission deadline is March 15 of each spring semester (or the next business day if the 15th falls on a weekend).
+Submission deadline is March 15 of each spring semester (or the next business day if March 15 falls on a weekend).